top of page

 Icons

-• The nominee's outstanding service and overall contribution to the club;
+• Exceptional service and overall contribution to the club.

-• The nominee's individual record, ability, integrity, sportsmanship, character, and longevity;
+• Individual record, ability, integrity, sportsmanship, character, and longevity.

 Paul Smith

-Plenty of laughs on the field, plenty of laughs off the field.
+Plenty of laughs on the field, plenty of laughs off it.
+Paul Smith served as president from 1997 to 2004, guiding the club with vision, determination, and a great sense of humour.

-An unsuccessful season trial at Kings Meadows High School did not deter him, and with great vision, determination, and fortitude, he led us to the ground and clubhouse facilities that we enjoy today - second to none in the league - the home of the Chieftains that we call Hadspen.
+Together with his committee, Paul understood that for the Chieftain brand to grow and dominate again, it needed to move beyond the Sidmouth fortress.
+An early trial season at Kings Meadows High School didn’t deter him.
+With foresight and fortitude, he led the club to the ground and clubhouse facilities we enjoy today at Hadspen — second to none in the league and the proud home of the Chieftains.

 Accolades